gardener/gardener/docs/extensions/shoot-health-status-conditions.md

 The extension controller has declared in its extension resource that one of the deployments it is responsible for is unhealthy.
 Also, it has written a second condition using a type that is unknown by Gardener.

-Gardener will pick the list of conditions and recognize that the there is one with a type `ControlPlaneHealthy`.
+Gardener will pick the list of conditions and recognize that there is one with a type `ControlPlaneHealthy`.
 It will merge it with its own `ControlPlaneHealthy` condition and report it back to the `Shoot`'s status:

 ```yaml